-The adoption of this Model is delegated by the Decree itself to the management body (and in particular to the Board of Directors), which is also assigned the task of integrating this Model with further Special Sections relating to other types of alleged offences newly introduced in Legislative Decree no. 231 of 2001.
+The adoption of this Model is delegated by the Decree itself to the management body (and in particular to the Sole Director), which is also assigned the task of integrating, if necessary, this Model with further Special Sections relating to other types of alleged offences newly introduced in Legislative Decree no. 231 of 2001.